-- Otherwise than from any business undertakings or trading activities; - From any business undertaking or trading activity that is integral and directly related to the sole or principal object of the entity, if carried out on a cost recovery basis and if it does not result in unfair competition in relation to taxable entities; - From fund raising activities of an occasional nature, undertaken substantially with assistance on a voluntary basis; or - From any other trading activity, to the extent that the income so derived does not exceed the greater of R 200 000 or 5% of the entity's total receipts and accruals per annum.
-The excess above this exemption is taxed at 27% for years of assessment ending on or after 31 March 2023 (previously 28%).
+- Otherwise than from any business undertakings or trading activities; - From any business undertaking or trading activity that is integral and directly related to the sole or principal object of the entity, if carried out on a cost recovery basis and if it does not result in unfair competition in relation to taxable entities; - From fund raising activities of an occasional nature, undertaken substantially with assistance on a voluntary basis without compensation; or

+From any other trading activity, to the extent that the income so derived does not exceed the greater of R 200 000 or 5% of the entity's total receipts and accruals per annum.
+The excess above this exemption is taxed at 27%.